When we talk about CSRS Survivor benefits – most people think of the survivor annuity.

 Let’s say you don’t think your survivor will need a survivor annuity because they have plenty of money.

 You should still consider offering a survivor benefit.

 The reason?
 Two words… Health Insurance.

 If your spouse is not receiving a survivor annuity benefit – they will not be eligible for FEHB health insurance after you die.

 Even if your spouse is on your FEHB plan during retirement – if you die and don’t provide a CSRS survivor annuity for your spouse – they will lose their FEHB health insurance.

 For this reason – I recommend that Federal Employees consider offering *at least* the reduced survivor annuity.

 Even if your spouse won’t need the money – having health insurance will still be very important.
-Especially when you consider that they may not even be able to get any other health insurance due to age or health condition.

 Who Counts as a Survivor?